 However, not all was great during this time: The Banksia Gardens estate became known as the ‘Bronx’ due to vandalism, violence and drugs in the area.
 Newly planted trees and shrubs became hiding places for criminal activities and it was difficult to establish a community commitment to the Centre as the estate was a transit area.
 On top of this the Centre became cramped and too small, and the need to change with the times was ever growing.
 It became apparent that more emphasis on women’s lives was needed.

 After several years of lobbying, in 1993, the Office of Housing built a multipurpose facility on the Banksia Gardens estate for the purpose of running various programs for the tenants and the local community.
 The Banksia Gardens Management Committee has managed the Centre ever since it opened.

 Nowadays, Banksia Gardens Community Services is available to be used by everyone working, living or studying in Broadmeadows regardless of age, race, religion, political beliefs, gender, sexuality or abilities.
-The Centre provides a wide array of programs and courses ranging from Introduction to Childcare to Yoga or Taekwondo.
-The Centre maintains a strong focus on the Banksia Gardens estate as evidenced by the requirement that a number of the Management Committee members are public tenants.
+The Centre provides a wide array of programs and services ranging from English courses to prevention of violence against women programs.
+The Centre maintains a strong focus on the Banksia Gardens Estate as evidenced by the requirement that a number of the Management Committee members are public tenants.

 Broadmeadows is located in the South-East of Hume City in Melbourne, Victoria.
 Its surrounding suburbs are Jacana and Westmeadows to the West, Dallas to the North, Campbellfield to the East and Glenroy to the South.
 Broadmeadows is a major town centre within Hume City and consists of a mix of residential areas, retail precincts, and public services and facilities.